 - Consider whether unconscious biases and assumptions are influencing the committee’s decisions regarding qualified women and members of underrepresented groups.

 In addition to these considerations, committees also should consider the unique visual aspects of interviews that can present unintentional biases.

 Search committees are increasingly using video conferencing, in lieu of the traditional phone interview, for first-round interviews.
 But there is lingering concern that video interviewing may actually facilitate unconscious bias because interviewers can observe a candidate’s gender, race, age, disability, and other characteristics.
 It is therefore critically important that search committees conducting video interviews take steps to reduce bias and assess candidates against relevant job-related criteria.
 Ideally, each candidate should be interviewed by all committee members, who should encourage each other to recognize and point out any perceived biases.

 At a time when higher education institutions and businesses are making explicit efforts to create more diverse and inclusive environments, search committees, as a significant part of the hiring process and armed with knowledge of unintentional bias, offer an opportunity to continue to advance a mission of inclusivity.

-Jim Norfleet is a search associate at Spelman Johnson, a premier executive search firm exclusively committed to serving higher education.
-Spelman Johnson is a business member of AACSB’s Business Education Alliance.
+Spelman Johnson, a premier executive search firm exclusively committed to serving higher education, is a business member of AACSB’s Business Education Alliance.